 What’s driving these changes?

 As energy markets have gradually deregulated and generation becomes more decentralized, there are new opportunities for companies to take control of their energy strategies.
 Regulation, distributed assets, globalization, new technologies, and market and price volatility make energy management key to any business’s budget, risk, and sustainability strategy.
-For example, executives are recognizing the environmental and financial value of renewable energy, with many large companies signing power purchase agreements (PPAs) to lock-in a long-term, fixed price of renewable energy.
+For example, executives are recognizing the environmental value of renewable energy, with many large companies signing power purchase agreements (PPAs).
 With these new opportunities, comes new challenges for energy management to adapt to.

 Will the effects of COVID-19 have long-term implications for energy management?